lainchan/lainchan/README.md

 Contributing
 ------------
-* Use GitHub to submit a pull request.
+You can contribute to Tinyboard by:
-* Send feedbacks
+*	Developing patches/improvements/translations and using GitHub to submit pull requests
-* Fix bugs or add features
+*	Providing feedback and suggestions
-* Write/Edit the Wiki
+*	Writing/editing documentation
-If you need help developing a patch, join our IRC channel.
+If you need help developing a patch, please join our IRC channel.

 Installation
 -------------